LinuxLab-ESGI/Samba-Memento/README.md

 sudo systemctl restart smbd
 ```

-## II - Authentification to the Samba server
+## II - Authentication to the Samba server

 To add a minimum of security, we will create a user with a password to prevent not authorized access to our Samba server.
 First, enter the command :